Department of History

 - Office: 640 Agnes Arnold Hall

-Martin helped found the Papers of Thomas Edison project at Rutgers University and for a few years served on its board of advisers.
-He was also on the advisory board of the Papers of William Livingston project.
-He has also served as general editor for a book series on the "American Social Experience" (New York University Press) and as a consulting editor for a book series entitled "Conversations with the Past" (Brandywine Press).
-Martin is currently serving on the advisory board of editors for the "Critical Historical Encounters" book series sponsored by Oxford University Press.
+Martin helped found the Papers of Thomas Edison project at Rutgers University and for a few years was a member of its board of advisers.
+He also served on the advisory board of the Papers of William Livingston project.
+He was the general editor of a book series on the "American Social Experience" (New York University Press) and likewise was a consulting editor for a book series entitled "Conversations with the Past" (Brandywine Press).
+Martin is currently serving on the advisory board of editors of the "Critical Historical Encounters" book series sponsored by Oxford University Press.
 He has done consulting with some of the nation's most eminent law firms in regard to the history of various consumer products, including alcohol and tobacco, and has both appeared on and advised on television programs aired by the History Channel.
-He regularly advises on historical issues with Talon Films of New York.
+He advises on historical issues with Talon Films of New York and has become involved in the development of screen plays designed to bring major historical events and personalities to movie audiences.
+Recently he began serving as a historian adviser for the Oneida Indian Nation of New York.

 Martin is the award-winning author and editor of twelve books and numerous scholarly articles.
 His current research interests focus on military, social, and political aspects of early American history, especially the Revolutionary era and beyond.
 Recently he completed a major revision of his co-authored work, A Respectable Army: The Military Origins of the Republic, 1763-1789 (2006), and he has co-authored (with Joseph Glatthaar) a new book entitled Forgotten Allies: The Oneida Indians and the American Revolution (2006).
-In 2008, a new, third edition of Ordinary Courage: The Revolutionary War Adventures of Joseph Plumb Martin, appeared.
-Martin's current writing projects include a general history of Revolutionary America, a volume on Benedict Arnold's treason (with Oxford University Press), and the Six Nations and the Battle of Oriskany.
-He is also completing research on a study of the history of smoking in America (a companion volume related to his earlier co-authored book on drinking in America).
-Martin has also worked on movie screenplays, one focusing on Benedict Arnold’s treason and the other on Oneida warrior Han Yerry Doxtader and Mohawk warrior Joseph Brant.
+In 2013, a new, fourth edition of Ordinary Courage: The Revolutionary War Adventures of Joseph Plumb Martin, appeared.
+Martin's current writing projects include a general history of Revolutionary America (with Wiley-Blackwell) and a study of George Washington and power (with Oxford University Press).
+To help facilitate his research on this latter topic, Martin has been named the James C. Rees Research Fellow at the Fred W. Smith National Library for the Study of George Washington at Mount Vernon, Virginia, during the 2013-14 academic year.
+Other projects, including studies about Benedict Arnold's treason, the Six Nations and the Battle of Oriskany, and smoking in America (a companion volume related to his earlier co-authored book on drinking in America), are in various stages of development.

 - Forgotten Allies: The Oneida Indians and the American Revolution (Hill and Wang, a division of Farrar, Straus and Giroux, 2006).